-Thre Three Months Ended March 31,
+Three M Three Months Ended March 31,

-20 2016
+2018 } 2017

-Net loss (1) \$ (23) \$ (63)
+GAAP net income (loss) (1) \$ 2 \$ (23)

-Interest, net (2) 1
+Interest, net 2 1

-Income tax benefit (4)
+Income tax provision (benefit) 1 -

-Depreciation and amortization 13 12
+Depreciation and amortization 11 13

-Other costs (3) 4
+Other costs (2)

-EBITDA excluding other costs \$ (9) \$ (51)
+EBITDA excluding other costs \$ 16 \$ (9)

-EBITDA % excluding other costs (4) (1.4%) (9.3%)
+EBITDA % excluding other costs (3) 2.1% (1.4%)

-- (1) We believe that net loss is the financial measure calculated and presented in accordance with GAAP that is most directly comparable to EBITDA excluding other costs.
+- (1) We believe that net income (loss) is the financial measure calculated and presented in accordance with GAAP that is most directly comparable to EBITDA excluding other costs.
 EBITDA excluding other costs measures the Company's operating performance without regard to certain expenses.
 EBITDA excluding other costs is not a presentation made in accordance with GAAP and our computation of EBITDA excluding other costs may vary from others in the industry.
-EBITDA excluding other costs has important limitations as an analytical tool and should not be considered in isolation or as a substitute for analysis of the Company's results as reported under GAAP. - (2) Interest, net was less than \$1 million for the three months ended March 31, 2016. - (3) Other costs primarily includes the transaction costs associated with acquisition activity, including the cost of inventory that was stepped up to fair value during purchase accounting related to acquisitions and severance expenses which are included in operating loss.
-For the three months ended March 31, 2017, other costs was less than \$1 million. - (4) EBITDA % excluding other costs is defined as EBITDA excluding other costs divided by Revenue.
+EBITDA excluding other costs has important limitations as an analytical tool and should not be considered in isolation or as a substitute for analysis of the Company's results as reported under GAAP. - (2) Other costs primarily includes the transaction costs associated with acquisition activity, including the cost of inventory that was stepped up to fair value during purchase accounting related to acquisitions and severance expenses which are included in operating profit (loss).
+For the three months ended March 31, 2018 and 2017, other costs was less than \$1 million in both periods. - (3) EBITDA % excluding other costs is defined as EBITDA excluding other costs divided by Revenue.